 It is possible to handle an Orange County bicycle accident case without an attorney, but it is not recommended.
 A bicyclist needs to have an advocate by their side when going up against the insurance carrier of the at-fault driver or any legal teams involved.
 An attorney will be able to handle the case from beginning to end, from the initial insurance claim and gathering evidence to negotiating with aggressive insurance carriers and taking your case to trial if necessary.
 When you do not have an attorney, you will be stuck using your personal resources to go up against insurance carriers and other parties who have no interest in helping you at all.

-At the very least, schedule a free consultation with a skilled Orange County personal injury lawyer so that you can gain an understanding of what direction your case should take, how much compensation you can expect, and how an attorney may be able to help you get through this.
+At the very least, schedule a free consultation with a skilled Orange County injury attorney so that you can gain an understanding of what direction your case should take, how much compensation you can expect, and how an attorney may be able to help you get through this.

 Bike injuries sometimes have consequences that last a lifetime.
 Spinal cord injuries and orthopedic afflictions can cause pain and damage for months, years, or even decades after an accident.
 If you’re suffering short-term or long-term injuries as the direct result of a bike accident, our team can help.
 We are committed to the needs of our clients at the law offices of DiMarco | Araujo | Montevideo.